SalaniUNITN/SAB-INGEGNERIASW2/README.md

 In the end we implemented the last functions and defined the layout of the pages, making them more accessible and intuitive.
 ## HOW TO USE INSTALL THE APPLICATION

-Clone the repository using git clone https://github.com/SalaniUNITN/SAB-INGEGNERIASW2.git.
+Install GitHub Desktop, which is an easy way to manage the repository.
-Then from terminal type:
+Then clone the repository https://github.com/SalaniUNITN/SAB-INGEGNERIASW2.git (Go to GitHub Desktop, click on file and the select clone repository).
-cd Assignments/AppFatturazione/ # to go into the app directory.
+Then from terminal type: cd ....(the route where you've cloned the repo) to go into the app directory.
 Bundle install: to install all the gems NEEDED FROM THIS APP. rails db:migrate:to create the db and execute all the migrations rails server: to launch the webserver and to be able to run our app in your browser(http://localhost:3000/).